frederic-perez/AmE-dictionary/data/dictionary.md

 __kts__ _n pl_ Plural of knot, 1 nautical mile per hour.
 __kudos__
 __kulak__ _n_ A comparatively wealthy Soviet peasant who, during the Communist drive to collectivize agriculture in 1929–33, was viewed as an oppressor and class enemy.
-__kumbaya__ _n_ :two: Rooted in an American spiritual and folk song of the same name, kumbaya refers, often disparagingly, to moments of or efforts at harmony and unity.
+__kumbaya__ _n_ :three: Rooted in an American spiritual and folk song of the same name, kumbaya refers, often disparagingly, to moments of or efforts at harmony and unity.
 __kybosh__ _v_
 __L-plate__ _He saw the L-plate on the back of the car._
 __la la land__ _n_ _slang_ An unreal place, a fantastic dreamworld.